 RokDoc’s pore pressure module has also been improved with thirteen new pore pressure prediction algorithms incorporated.
 Pore pressure generalists and experts alike can choose from a wide range of approaches for pore pressure estimation to use in the development of pore pressure profiles for well planning and wellbore stability assessment.
 By scenario testing multiple models and their input sensitivities, pore pressure analysts can draw more from their data, delivering a more accurate view of subsurface uncertainty and allowing easier risk mitigation planning.

-Denis Saussus CTO of Ikon Science commented: “The RokDoc Pressure Suite is now the industry’s richest software environment for the visualisation and assessment of direct and indirect pressure data.
+Denis Saussus CTO of Ikon Science commented: “The RokDoc Pressure Suite is now the industry’s richest software environment for the visualization and assessment of direct and indirect pressure data.
 It delivers a cross-disciplinary working environment for the effective communication of geologically driven pore pressure models and their impact on exploration through to development well planning.”

 Improved machine learning capabilities

 Looking to data innovation, Ikon Science is continuing to develop and enhance the RokDoc External Interface.
 This is fast becoming a tool of choice for machine learning and artificial intelligence applications across the geoscience and engineering domains critical to subsurface operations.
-Through the External Interface add-on, users can access the rich RokDoc database alongside other external data sources and use the RokDoc viewers and QC tools to assess and parameterise their various ML workflows.
+Through the External Interface add-on, users can access the rich RokDoc database alongside other external data sources and use the RokDoc viewers and QC tools to assess and parameterize their various ML workflows.

 New 4D tool set to boost field performance management

 This week also sees a preview of Ikon Science’s new RokDoc 4D technology, scheduled for commercial release in the Fall.
 RokDoc 4D is the result of many years of work to integrate Ikon’s legacy ChronoSeis 4D reservoir monitoring tools into the RokDoc platform.
-This new tool provides a highly flexible and integrated modelling environment where static geological models, dynamic reservoir simulation data, wells, seismic and production data can be brought together to model, interrogate, analyse and integrate multi-vintage subsurface data.
+This new tool provides a highly flexible and integrated modelling environment where static geological models, dynamic reservoir simulation data, wells, seismic and production data can be brought together to model, interrogate, analyze and integrate multi-vintage subsurface data.

 Supermajor collaboration will create new A.I. capabilities